 Delta County Appraisal District cost and value schedules include land, residential improved, commercial improved, and personal property.
 Data sources currently used by the District include cost information from Marshall and Swift Valuation Service, cost data obtained from local contractors, and renditions provided by the property owners.
 Marshall and Swift Valuation Service is a national based cost manual and is generally accepted throughout the nation by the real estate appraisal industry.
 This cost manual is based on cost per unit or square foot and also uses the unit in place method.
 The unit in place method involves the estimated cost by using actual building components.
-This national based cost information service provides the base price of buildings by classification with modifications for equipment and additional items.
+This national based cost information for equipment and additional items.
 The District's schedule is them modified for time and location.